MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5981-scenario-include.md

-Analyze gains and losses made on contracts attached to the different responsibility centers.
+Analyze gains and losses made on contracts attached to responsibility centers.